pierreillien/pierreillien.github.io/_pages/about.md

 I am a theoretical physicist, interested in nonequilibrium statistical mechanics and low Reynolds number hydrodynamics.
 I use analytical calculations and numerical simulations to answer questions inspired from soft and living matter.

+I am a CNRS researcher, and I am a member of PHENIX lab (Physical chemistry of electrolytes and interfacial nanosystems), hosted by Sorbonne Université.

 <!--